Pearl Brewing Company: Prohibition

 Prior to Prohibition, Texas was a hot spot for beer production.
 With a strong German and European influence, small and regional breweries were found throughout the state.
 San Antonio enjoyed having two of Texas’ largest breweries: Lone Star Brewery and the San Antonio Brewing Association.
 Prohibition, though, changed the face of brewing and forced almost every brewery out of business.
 When the Volstead Act and Prohibition went into effect on January 16, 1920, Lone Star Brewing Company ended sales, shut the brewery doors, and dissolved the company.

 Emma Koehler vowed not to let the brewery go under.
 In late 1919, the San Antonio Brewing Association changed its name to Alamo Industries (1919–1921) and began operations to comply with Prohibition laws.
 Times were tough for the brewery and its employees.
-However, the facility stayed open by continuing to produce a nearby beer called "La Perla," bottling soft drinks, dry cleaning, operating a small advertising sign division, running a small auto repair shop, and entering the commercial ice and creamery businesses.
+However, the facility stayed open by continuing to produce a near beer called "La Perla," bottling soft drinks, dry cleaning, operating a small advertising sign division, running a small auto repair shop, and entering the commercial ice and creamery businesses.
 Being so diverse brought in cash for the company, which meant Alamo Industries did not acquire expertise in any area.
 As a result, Alamo Industries reorganized its product lines.
 The company changed its name to the Alamo Foods Company (1921–1933) and shifted its products toward food speciality.
-The sections for an auto repair, dry cleaning, and advertising were closed or sold off to third parties.
+The sections for auto repair, dry cleaning, and advertising were closed or sold off to third parties.

 Although no solid proof exists, rumors abound that Alamo Foods used the old brewery equipment for more than "La Perla" and that, in fact, the brewery still bottled a tiny amount of the real Pearl and Texas Pride for close friends and sale on the black market.
 One thing is sure, though: when the Blaine Act ended Prohibition at midnight on September 15, 1933, within minutes, 100 trucks and 25 railroad boxcars loaded with beer rolled out of the brewery grounds.